 Given the subsequent development of whale-watching and whale-swim tourism in Tonga in the last 15 years or so.
 And the partial rebound in the Tongan humpback population.
 There is little doubt that decision was a very wise and far-sighted one!

-The exact number of humpback whales of Tonga is not known.
+The exact number of the Tongan tribe of humpback whales is not known.
 But the best estimate appears to be about 1000.
-One tenth of what it was and exactly why there is on-going concern when other populations in Australia for example have returned to the pre-whaling highs.
+One tenth of what it was and exactly why there is on-going concern when other populations in Australia, for example, have bounced back!

 However it’s still four-fold increase from the low of 250 which clearly threatened the very survival of the humpback whales of Tonga.